leonnnn/python3-simplepam/README.md

 Usage
 -----

-Run ``python3 setup.py install`` to install the module, then import the ``authenticate`` function, and use it as follows:
+Run ``python3 setup.py install`` as root to install the module, then import the ``authenticate`` function, and use it as follows:

     from pam import authenticate